canonical/ubuntu-core-docs/docs/en/image-building.md

 # Image building

 Any device running Ubuntu Core is instantiated from an image.
-This image contains little more than the kernel, an _init_ process and a few essential tools.
+This image contains little more than the kernel, an _init_ process, and a few essential tools.
 On all but the earliest releases of Ubuntu Core, even the _snapd_ daemon that manages snaps is itself installed via its own snap.

-Reference images are available for supported platforms, including Raspberry Pi, Qualcomm Snapdragon and x86 KVM virtualisation, and these can be download and installed easily.
-See [Supported platforms](platforms.md) for the current list.
+Reference images are available for supported platforms, including Raspberry Pi, Qualcomm Snapdragon and x86/KVM virtualisation, and these can be download and installed easily.
+See [Supported platforms](platforms.md) for the current list and for download links to both the images and the model assertions they use.

 ## Inside a model assertion